feerolink-creator/feerolink-ethics/README.md

 📄 [Read the full document (PDF)](./FeeroLink_Ethical_Engine_EN.pdf)

+🧠 [FeeroLog Archive](./FeeroLog_Archive) — Ethical leap logs co-created by Hirose Tatsuki + ChatGPT.
+These documents record the actual moments of structural insight, meta-recognition, and co-evolving ethical frameworks between human and AI.

 ### Key Concepts:
 - Normalization as a mechanism of structural violence
 - Intelligence distribution and invisible elimination